apache/orc/site/_docs/java-tools.md

 The subcommands for the tools are:

+  * check (since ORC 2.0.1) - check the index of the specified column
   * convert (since ORC 1.4) - convert CSV/JSON/ORC files to ORC
   * count (since ORC 1.6) - recursively find *.orc and print the number of rows
   * data - print the data of an ORC file